Accelerated Placement

 Step 1: Parent Request for Early Entrance to First Grade

-Parent/Guardian request for early entrance to first grade is submitted to the Building Principal or Interim Assistant Superintendent of Student Services (frostl@d62.org).
-Principal forwards request to Interim Assistant Superintendent of Student Services.
+Parent/Guardian request for early entrance to first grade is submitted to the Building Principal or Assistant Superintendent of Student Services (decristofaror@d62.org).
+Principal forwards request to Assistant Superintendent of Student Services.
 Requests must be made by February 1st for Iroquois Community School and by March 15th for all other district schools.

 Step 2: Questionnaire and Application Fee